 ABC Makes a Leap Toward Better Programming

-ABC seemed to have reached another major step in respectable programming by 1958, thanks to the addition of the Warner Brothers program catalog of westerns and contemporary detective shows that placed characters in Los Angeles, Honolulu, Miami, and New Orleans.
-Sitcoms were added to the schedule that looking back, became classics.
+ABC seemed to have reached another significant step in respectable programming by 1958, thanks to the addition of the Warner Brothers program catalog of westerns and contemporary detective shows set in Los Angeles, Honolulu, Miami, and New Orleans.
+Sitcoms were added to the schedule that, looking back, became classics.
 What is shown above is just a sampling.

-The daytime schedule of ABC began to expand earlier, from 1959 into the early 1960s.
-This is something that probably worried WDAN-TV management because of the added cost of broadcasting a longer schedule and having the transmitter power consumption increase as well.
+ABC's daytime schedule began to expand earlier, from 1959 into the early 1960s.
+This is something that probably worried WDAN-TV management because of the added cost of broadcasting a longer schedule and the increased transmitter power consumption.

 Meanwhile in Champaign-Urbana

 It was inevitable that Plains Television would have to expand its footprint in central Illinois.
-The Springfield signal expansion would involve a new tower/transmitter in 1958.
-That wasn't enough, as a huge area of east central Illinois became the new battlefield.
-It wasn't enough that WCIA infringed on the Springfield market even with grade B coverage, but WICS didn't even touch Champaign-Urbana.
+The Springfield signal expansion would involve the installation of a new tower/transmitter in 1958.
+That wasn't enough, as a vast area of east central Illinois became the new battlefield.
+It wasn't sufficient that WCIA infringed on the Springfield market, even with grade B coverage; WICS didn't even touch Champaign-Urbana.
 It hardly touched Decatur.
-Plains Television and WICS would need to add the households of Champaign-Urbana, Mattoon, Charleston, and Danville into its fold.
-That would require a second TV station, a fully powered station located in the backyard of WCIA.
+Plains Television and WICS would need to add the households in Champaign-Urbana, Mattoon, Charleston, and Danville to their fold.
+That would require a second TV station, a fully powered station located in WCIA's backyard.

-As stated on the WICS History, on September 25, 1956, Plains Television applied for a fully powered TV station to operate at channel 21, with 200kw power output from a tower/antenna of 650 feet.
+As stated in the WICS History, on September 25, 1956, Plains Television applied for a fully powered TV station to operate on channel 21, with a 200 kW power output from a tower/antenna 650 feet tall.
 It would be located near White Heath, Illinois.
 This proposed station would have enough signal to blanket both Decatur and Champaign with a city-grade and grade B signals for Danville, Mattoon, Charleston, and perhaps even Bloomington-Normal.

 This proposed station would never be.
 It was never acted on for unknown reasons, but it did begin an idea that would later become Champaign-Urbana's first UHF station.
-Having a television station on channel 21 would have been a problem for Channel 20 as it increased power and improved its signal in future years.
-Plus, the FCC allocation table did not offer a channel 21 at any location in central Illinois, obviously an embarrassing oversight on Plain's part.
+Having a television station on channel 21 would have been a problem for Channel 20, as it increased its power and improved its signal over the years.
+Plus, the FCC allocation table did not list channel 21 at any location in central Illinois, which is obviously an embarrassing oversight on Plain's part.
 Most stations in the same market were six channels apart.
 Later, the application would be revised to apply for channel 33.

 As described in more detail in the History of WICS, channel 33 would not become a fully powered TV station.
-Plains Television, along with the Balaban brothers, was busy purchasing other broadcast properties at the same time. (see WIL Radio-St. Louis under RADIO HISTORY and Legendary Midwest Radio Stations) The “downgrading” of the proposed channel 33 may have been to save cash.
+Plains Television, along with the Balaban brothers, was also busy purchasing other broadcast properties. (see WIL Radio-St. Louis under RADIO HISTORY and Legendary Midwest Radio Stations) The “downgrading” of the proposed channel 33 may have been to save cash.
 For whatever reason, building a television station to serve Champaign-Urbana with “lesser facilities” would finally take place in 1958-1959.
 More on the WCHU story is under the History of WCHU.

 The Move to Add More Territory to the Footprint of WICS

 Nearby, Danville had another UHF television station.
-From a competitive standpoint, it appeared that Northwest Publishing (Gannett) could not make money from Channel 24.
-Costs were already reduced by a power decrease when other stations sought power increases.
+From a competitive standpoint, it appeared that Northwest Publishing (Gannett) could not turn a profit from Channel 24.
+Costs were already reduced by a power decrease, even as other stations sought power increases.
 Despite that, an attempt was made to maintain the station's status quo into the late 1950s and early 1960s.
-Local programming was still being produced, and the daytime schedule was expanding along with ABC's daytime schedule.
-Syndicated programming choices were few, as purchasing alternative program sources added expense to the operation.
+Local programming was still being produced, and ABC's daytime schedule was expanding.
+Syndicated programming choices were few, as purchasing alternative programming sources added to the operation's expenses.

 It's unknown why Northwestern Publishing (Gannett) didn't just turn it off and let it go dark.
-Instead, a buyer was found for WDAN-TV with the purchase by Plains Television.
+Instead, a buyer was found for WDAN-TV in Plains Television's purchase.
 The station would be sold to Plains for a minimum price.
 Then, a lease arrangement would allow Channel 24 to stay at the original location.

 Owning another television station in the market was a logical goal to expand WICS's reach.
-This would allow WICS to meet or exceed the coverage area of competitor WCIA in obtaining the ad dollars of regional and national advertisers.
-With the change in the license holder name for WCHU, it would allow all three stations to operate under the Plains Television name.
+This would allow WICS to meet or exceed WCIA's coverage area in securing ad dollars from regional and national advertisers.
+The change in the license holder name for WCHU would allow all three stations to operate under the Plains Television name.
 Remember now that Champaign's WCHU was a WICS translator and an NBC affiliate.
 WDAN-TV was operating as an ABC affiliate in Danville.

-Late in 1960, the exact date is unclear.
-Still, Gannett Publishing, owner of WDAN-TV, sold the station to Plains Television Partners, which proposed to rename the station WICD-TV to become a satellite station of WCHU, which was, in turn, already a satellite of WICS in Springfield.
+Late in 1960 —exact date unclear.
+Still, Gannett Publishing, owner of WDAN-TV, sold the station to Plains Television Partners, which proposed renaming it WICD-TV and making it a satellite of WCHU, which was, in turn, already a satellite of WICS in Springfield.

 WDAN-TV was sold by Gannett to Plains Television for a mere $75,000, and the facility was leased from Northwest Publishing(Gannett Publishing) for $1,500 a month.

-On July 28, 1960, the FCC approved transferring Channel 24's license from Gannett to Plains Television.
-Along with the transfer, the call letters of WDAN-TV were changed to WICD(TV).
-In late August of 1960, John Begue, who had previously held various positions in programming and sales at WICS in Springfield, was appointed WICD(TV) station manager.
+On July 28, 1960, the FCC approved the transfer of Channel 24's license from Gannett to Plains Television.
+Along with the transfer, WDAN-TV's call letters were changed to WICD(TV).
+In late August of 1960, John Begue, who had previously held various programming and sales positions at WICS in Springfield, was appointed WICD(TV) station manager.
 The national representative of Young Television Corporation was chosen to represent WICD to regional and national advertisers.

 The idea of owning more than one station, with separate network affiliations in the same market, was unheard of at the time and illegal.
-Remember, though, the central Illinois television market was not regarded as one market at that time.
+Remember, though, that the central Illinois television market was not considered a single market at that time.
 At least until the mid-1960s, the major Illinois markets included Springfield, Decatur, Champaign, and Danville as four separate markets.
 That would allow Plains Television to own three stations in central Illinois.
-Plains Television would own two stations in the Champaign-Danville market because the signals did not overlap officially, and WCHU was not regarded as a "full-powered" television station.
+Plains Television would own two stations in the Champaign-Danville market because the signals did not overlap, and WCHU was not considered a "full-powered" television station.

-An early Plains Television press release even included a statement saying the company would operate two individual stations separately.
-The release stated that Plains' ownership of the two stations, WCHU and WDAN, "would not affect the operation of the TV stations in Champaign or Danville."
+An early Plains Television press release even stated that the company would operate two separate stations.
+The release said that Plains' ownership of the two stations, WCHU and WDAN, "would not affect the operation of the TV stations in Champaign or Danville."
 That statement was untrue and was released with the company knowing it was false.
 It should have been evident that both stations would be used as translators for WICS.

 During the first few months after the sale, it appeared that WDAN-TV, now WICD, would continue with ABC programming.
 The Commercial-News schedules of the period listed ABC programming and the same local programming from before the sale.
-I can only assume that some network contract talks between Plains Television with both ABC and NBC were taking place to allow for the cancellation of the ABC contract and the addition of WICD to the current NBC contract of WCHU.
+I can only assume that Plains Television was in talks with both ABC and NBC to allow for the cancellation of the ABC contract and the addition of WICD to the current NBC contract for WCHU.

 Trying to explain the rather unusual central Illinois television market, even to those who deal with the legal aspects of network affiliation agreements, is difficult.
-Having held the position of promotions director at WICD in the 1990s and dealing with NBC (it was an NBC affiliate until Labor Day, 2005) in coop advertising, it was sometimes very confusing to the network advertising agency to understand why they had two separate full-service affiliates in the same market!
+Having held the position of promotions director at WICD in the 1990s and having dealt with NBC (it was an NBC affiliate until Labor Day, 2005) in coop advertising, it was sometimes very confusing for the network advertising agency to understand why they had two separate full-service affiliates in the same market!

 John Begue was named WICD station manager.
 His term appeared to be short as his replacement was announced